Skip to main content

 SpecifyWrite a stub (... body) with type annotations and test assertionsYour editor

-Check typesRun uv run pyright -- types must pass before AI generates anythingpyright
+Check typesRun uv run pyright: types must pass before AI generates anythingpyright

 GeneratePrompt AI: "Implement the function that passes these tests"Claude Code

-VerifyRun uv run pytest -v -- tests must passpytest
+VerifyRun uv run pytest -v: tests must passpytest

 ReadApply PRIMM from Chapter 45: predict what the generated code does, then verifyYour brain

-This is the same Red-Green cycle from test-driven development (TDD), invented by Kent Beck in 1999.
+This is the same Red-Green cycle from test-driven development (TDD), described by Kent Beck in 1999.
 The difference: in TDD, the human writes the implementation.
 In TDG, AI generates it.
 Your job shifts from writing code to specifying intent and verifying results.

 Chapter Lessons